 The best part is that you don’t have to be afraid of missing the deadline because you’re allowed to cancel at the last minute.
 For example, Shutterstock requires you to cancel 4 days in advance, which catches many customers off guard.

 How to cancel Shutterstock free trial?

 To cancel the Shutterstock free trial, go to the Plans page in your account and press the Cancel plan early button.
-Cancelling the trial at least four days before it expires is completely free.
-Within the four day period before the subscription starts, you can no longer cancel the trial.
+Canceling the trial at least four days before it expires is completely free.
+Within the four-day period before the subscription starts, you can no longer cancel the trial.